Great Scot! How HR has changed since the 80s

 Technology has also played an important part in making modern benefits something to shout about.
 While we don’t have flying cars or hoverboards (yet), the internet has opened up a world of advantages to businesses and staff.
 The ability to go online has given people the chance to work remotely and when they’re feeling most productive, and has eliminated the need to take long business trips for a simple catch up meeting.

 It’s also allowed employers to create huge online portals that allow staff to select the rewards and benefits they really want, rather than having something chosen for them.
-So even though the future isn’t quite how Marty and Doc viewed it, it’s definitely far more advanced then we could’ve believed 30 years ago.
+So even though the future isn’t quite how Marty and Doc viewed it, it’s definitely far more advanced then we could’ve believed all those years ago.

 Where we’re going, we won’t need roads…